cangjielanguage/cangjie_tools/README.md

 ## Introduction

-This warehouse provides the Cangjie language command-line toolchain, which includes project management tools, formatting tools, multilingual bridging tools, and language service tools.
-Developers can use it through the command line or integrate it into DevEco Studio.
+This warehouse provides the Cangjie language command-line toolchain, which includes project management tools, formatting tools, multilingual bridging tools, and language service tools, etc. Developers can use it through the command line or integrate it into DevEco Studio.

 ## System Architecture